jebs01/jekyll-now/_posts/2016-10-10-Scrum-Glossary.md

 # Scrum activities

-**Project planning :** includes creating a product vision statement and a product roadmap.

-This is not a scrum activity, but an agile practice.
+**Project planning :** includes creating a product vision statement and a product roadmap.This is not a scrum activity, but an agile practice.

 **Release planning : ** is identifying the next release date and scheduling the set of features, going live with the release.
 This is not a scrum activity, but an agile practice.